 - Ensure that the ESXi host userworld swap option is enabled.
 For more information, see ESXi hosts without swap enabled cannot be added to a VMware High Availability Cluster (1004177).

 Note: If your problem still exists after trying the steps in this article:

 - Gather the VMware Support Script Data.
 For more information, see Collecting diagnostic information for VMware products (1008524).

-- File a support request with VMware Support and note this KB Article ID in the problem description.
+- File a support request with VMware Support and note this Knowledge Base article ID in the problem description.
 For more information, see How to Submit a Support Request.

 Additional InformationVerify the contents of the

 /etc/hostsfiles on the ESXi/ESX host and ensure that the IP address of the host in the DNS is the same as the IP address in the hosts configuration file.
 Also ensure that the IP, FQDN, and shortname are added to the ESXi/ESX hosts file.
 For more information, see:

 - Troubleshooting the VMware High Availability error: Unable to contact the primary host in a cluster (1004633)

 - VMware HA fails with the error: AAM Agent did not start (1004965)